NUS-HPC-AI-Lab/VideoSys/README.md

     --frame_interval 3

 # preprocess
-# our code read video from csv as the demo shows
+# our code read video from csv using our toy data
 # we provide a code to transfer ucf101 to csv format
 python preprocess.py
 ```